jogonba2/power-analysis/README.md

 )
 ```

 Perfect, we now have to instantiate the statistical test $\mathcal{T}$ we want to use and the estimated effect function $\mathcal{E}$.
 As statistical test, we will use McNemar's test, and the estimated effect will measure the difference between both models focusing on the difference of discordant pairs ($A$ correct & $B$ incorrect and $A$ incorrect & $B$ correct).
-Luckily, `power` already provides us implementations both for the statistical test and estimated effect: `mcnmear` and `cohens_g`.
-Let's instantiate them:
+Luckily, `power` already provides us implementations both for the statistical test and estimated effect: `mcnemar` and `cohens_g`.
+Again, nothing prevents you for implementing your own statistical tests and functions to estimate the effect size.
+Let's instantiate `mcnemar` and `cohens_g` for this example:

 ```python
 from power.effects import effects